MicrosoftDocs/memdocs/windows-365/enterprise/restore-overview.md

 # Point-in-time restore for Windows 365 Enterprise

 Point-in-time restore lets an administrator restore a Cloud PC to the exact state it was at an earlier point in time.
-You can create new settings to automatically create restore points at regular intervals for groups of Cloud PCs.
+You can [create new or edit settings](restore-configure.md) to automatically create restore points at regular intervals for groups of Cloud PCs.
 You can also create on-demand restore points for specific times.
 Admins can also give users permission to restore their own Cloud PCs.

 ## Restore point options

-There are three different ways to to set restore points:
+There are three different ways to to [set restore points](restore-configure.md):

 - Short-term restore points
 - Long-term restore points
 - On-demand manual restore points

-Each type of restore point can be [restore](restore-single-cloud-pc.md) in the same way.
+Each type of restore point can be [restored](restore-single-cloud-pc.md) in the same way.

 ### Short-term restore points